mawinkler/trend-community/README.md

 - [Contributors](https://github.com/deep-security/) - All contributors to this awesome list.

 ## Learning
-_Environments for learninig, self-study and demoing._
+_Environments for learning, self-study and demoing._

 - [MOADSD-NG](https://github.com/mawinkler/moadsd-ng) - The MOADSD-NG project does provide a simple way to setup a hybrid cloud security demo, playground and learning environment within the clouds.
 - [MOADSD-NG-SERVER](https://github.com/mawinkler/moadsd-ng-server) - This repository provides a server container image for MOADSD-NG.